toucansites/website/contents/docs/[01]installation/[04]source/index.md

 ---
 category: "installation"
-title: "Compile from source"
+title: "Source"
-description: "Learn how to compile and install Toucan from source on macOS or Linux."
+description: "Learn how to compile and install Toucan from source."
 order: 4
 ---